- Amphibian Species of the World on social media

 Distribution

-India east and north of the Western Ghats, Nepal, and northern Pakistan and throughout Bangladesh, provisionally in Bhutan, expected in northern Myanmar; apparently introduced to Indonesia, East and West Malaysia, and Singapore.
+India east and north from the Western Ghats, Nepal, and northern Pakistan and throughout Bangladesh, provisionally in Bhutan, expected in northern Myanmar; apparently introduced to Indonesia, East and West Malaysia, and Singapore.
 Range is provisional; see comment.

 Geographic Occurrence